Vendor master file best practices: standardise your data

 It could be said that the Vendor Master File is the bible of any Accounts Payable (AP) department.
 It, more than any other file, is relied upon by all members of the AP team as the ultimate source of truth.
 However, we know that on average 20% - 25% of all data stored in Vendor Master Files is anomalous.

-eftsure will explore vendor master file what it takes to achieve and maintain you stop fraud in this 3-part series.
+Eftsure will explore what it takes to achieve and maintain vendor master file integrity to stop fraud in this 3-part series.

 In this section, we will explore what it takes to assess the current state of your Vendor Master File, as well as the considerations necessary to establish Vendor Master File best practices around how your data should be structured.